khulnasoft-lab/design.khulnasoft.com/contents/components/button.md

 ### Loading

 Any button can utilize the `loading` property to turn a button’s state into a loading state.
-This state indicates that an action is in progress, and the button can’t be clicked while the state persists.
-If an icon button needs a loading state, the loading button should also only display the animated loading icon without any additional text.
+This state indicates that an action is in progress by adding a [spinner](/components/spinner), and the button can’t be clicked while the state persists.

+For [text buttons](#text) or [icon and text buttons](#icon-%2B-text), the spinner is added to the left of the button, before the icon or label.

 [[Example:button-loading]]

+For [icon buttons](#icon), the spinner replaces the icon.

+Todo: Add live component block with example of loading icon button

 ### Pagination